numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The main reason why NumPy will be able to provide backward compatibility is that:

-* Existing inner-loops can be wrapped adding an indirection to the call but maintaining full backwards compatibility.
+* Existing inner-loops can be wrapped, adding an indirection to the call but maintaining full backwards compatibility.
   The ``get_loop`` function can, in this case, search the existing inner-loop functions (which are stored on the ufunc directly) in order